mohzameer/podpdf-apidocs/DOCUSAURUS_SPEC.md

 ## Content Conversion Strategy

 ### 1. **Endpoint Documentation Template**
-Each endpoint page should follow this structure:
+Each endpoint page should follow this structure, focusing on what users need to know:

 ```markdown
 # POST /quickjob